fastmachinelearning/gw-iaas/libs/hermes/hermes.typeo/README.md

 Say hello to someone with various degrees of friendliness

 optional arguments:
-  -h, --help            show this help message and exit --name NAME           The name of the person to greet --friendliness FRIENDLINESS
+  -h, --help            show this help message and exit --name NAME           The name of the person to greet (default: None) --friendliness FRIENDLINESS
-                        The level of friendliness to greet them with
+                        The level of friendliness to greet them with (default: 1)

 $ python greet.py goodbye -h
 usage: greet goodbye [-h] --name NAME [--friendliness FRIENDLINESS]

 Say goodbye to someone with various degrees of friendliness

 optional arguments:
-  -h, --help            show this help message and exit --name NAME           The name of the person to bid farewell --friendliness FRIENDLINESS
+  -h, --help            show this help message and exit --name NAME           The name of the person to bid farewell (default: None) --friendliness FRIENDLINESS
-                        The level of friendliness to bid them farewell with
+                        The level of friendliness to bid them farewell with (default: 1)

 $ python greet.py --greeter Jonny hello --name Thom This is a greeting from Jonny: